secretstartups/handbook/customer-success/product-usage-data/using-product-usage-data-in-gainsight/index.html.md

 ### Understanding My Customer's GitLab Adoption

 As an MVC, use metrics mapped to use cases SCM (Create), CI (Verify), and DevSecOps (Secure) to understand their adoption.
+Use the [Use Case Adoption](/product-usage-data/use-case-adoption/) guide for specific definitions around whether a customer has adopted a specific stage.
 See the [GitLab Adoption Journey](/handbook/customer-success/vision/#high-level-visual-of-gitlab-adoption-journey) for an explanation on the adoption of SCM, CI, and Secure.

 Remember, this is an MVC — please [create an issue to suggest new metrics](/#requesting-new-metrics), different ways to evaluate the customer's journey, or other ideas.